Gortaf/StatsBot/README.md

 Simply click this link: https://discord.com/oauth2/authorize?client_id=729973342035247167&scope=bot&permissions=101440.
 Then select your server.

 ## Features
-StatsBot is now hosted on a better server!
-This means that longer polls will no longer be a problem.
 StatsBot is a work in progress.
 It was made to give you tools to visualise stats from your discord server.
 Here's the current list of working features:

 #### 1.\>help